Installation

 -

-uses the following environment variables:
+synphageuses the following environment variables:

-.
+-INPUT_DIR: for specifying the path to the folder containing the user'sGenBank files.
 If not set, this path will be defaulted to the temp folder.
 This path can also be modified at run time.

-: for specifying the path to the folder where the data generated during the run will be stored.
+-OUTPUT_DIR: for specifying the path to the folder where the data generated during the run will be stored.
 If not set, this path will be defaulted to the temp folder.

-(optional): for connecting to the NCBI database.
+-EMAIL(optional): for connecting to the NCBI database.

-(optional): for connecting to the NCBI database and download files.
+-API_KEY(optional): for connecting to the NCBI database and download files.

-(optional): for storing metadata generated during former run of the pipelineOptional env
+-DAGSTER_HOME(optional): for storing metadata generated during former run of the pipelineOptional env

-are only required for connecting to the NCBI database and downloading GenBank files.
-If the user only works with local data, these two variables can be ignored.DAGSTER_HOME
+EMAILandAPI_KEYare only required for connecting to the NCBI database and downloading GenBank files.
+If the user only works with local data, these two variables can be ignored.DAGSTER_HOMEis only necessary to keep track of the previous runs and generated metadata.
+Does not impair data storage if not set.

 Setting your env